Medical Assistance in Dying

 Registrants who have questions about MAiD should contact CRPNBC.
 Registrants may also seek independent legal advice.

 CRPNBC is currently undertaking the process of developing updated Standards, Limits and Conditions (SLCs) for RPN practice related to MAiD.
 This includes research on best practices related to providing assistance in the provision of MAiD, stakeholder consultation, and Board approval.
-We anticipate the process will be complete by March 2017.
+We anticipate the process will be complete by April 2018.
 Meanwhile, we have developed a new practice standard on Duty to Provide Care to guide RPNs on withdrawal of care, conscientious objection and other ethical considerations that are essential prior to introducing MAiD.
-We anticipate this new standard to be published by mid-December 2016.

 Current RPN Role and Accountabilities for Palliative Care and End-of-Life Care